hfoffani/pddl-lib/README.md

 #### Prerequisites

-* Python 3
 * Install ANTLR version 4.
     I used `brew install antlr4` (a Mac).
 Your mileage may vary depending on your environment.
 * Install Python 3.
     For this I also used brew.
 * Install antlr4 runtime.
     `pip install antlr4-python3-runtime`
-* To publish the package you'll also need:
+* The package is build using wheel.
     `pip install wheel`
-    `pip install tween`

 #### Building